majk-p/functor-on-a-tree/slides.md

 **Grey:** queued to be explored later on

-* You got this right, we're introducing a mutable queue 😲
+* You got this right, we're introducing a mutable queue!

 ![bg 100% right:40%](./img/Animated_BFS.gif)